algogrit/presentation-go-fundamentals/slides.md

 - Has a magic 2nd returned value

 ---
-class: center, middle

-Interfaces can also be "empty"!

----

 There are tons of interfaces defined in the standard library.
 Some of them below: